-This course is delivered in partnership with the University of Glasgow and provides you with the essential practical laboratory skills and theoretical knowledge required within the health and industrial sectors.
+HNC Applied Sciences (enhanced course in partnership with the University of Glasgow) provides you with the essential practical laboratory skills and theoretical knowledge required within the health and industrial sectors.

 Please note, you will be required to undertake classes both within the college and at the University of Glasgow.